JordanCWard/Elist/README.md

 The direct marketing channel has been the most successful for the number of orders each year.
 However, the affiliate marketing channel has steadily had the highest average order value each year and should be pursued further.
 Email marketing channel has consistently had the lowest number of orders and average order value, so less marketing should be spent here.

 Need to identify the marketing channels for 85 unknown and 1387 blank customers.

+Recommendations
+The team provides the following recommendations:

+Prioritize marketing incentives on high-performing items like the Apple AirPods Headphones and 27in 4K Gaming Monitor.
+Work with the products team to investigate the poor product performance of the Bose Soundsport Headphones and identify a replacement.
+Incentivize email marketing channels to increase customer loyalty signup rate.
+Continue the loyalty program and work with data analyst teams to monitor yearly growth and revenue.
+Work with the products team to investigate the high refund rates of the ThinkPad Laptop and Macbook Air Laptop while improving product descriptions and photos.

 #### Refund Rates